Last Updated on August 28, 2023 by Maggie McKneely

 This is another town I wish that we had left more time for.
 We almost didn’t have any time at all, but made a quick stop specifically for gelato.
 There’s a shop here, Gelateria Dondoli, run by a guy who was the gelato world champion for a couple of years, but the shop had already closed for the day when we got there (we were extremely upset about this, as you can imagine haha).
 But just from our quick nighttime jaunt through the town I could tell that it was adorable and would be worth exploring.

-At the end of the day, head to one of the local wineries, such as Guardastelle or Fattoria Il Piano, for a tour and tasting before heading back to your agriturismo.
+At the end of the day, head to one of the local wineries, such as Guardastelle, for a tour and tasting before heading back to your agriturismo.
 Because really, no Tuscany itinerary is complete without a wine tasting!

-Val d’Orcia is the area of Tuscany that everyone imagines – the vibrant green hillsides, fields of sunflowers, hilltop estates surrounded by cypress trees.
-It’s the region that looks like it’s straight out of a Renaissance painting.
+Val d’Orcia is the area of Tuscany that everyone imagines – the vibrant green hillsides, fields of sunflowers, and hilltop estates surrounded by cypress trees.
+It’s the region that looks like it’s straight out of a Renaissance painting, making it one of the best places to visit in Tuscany.
 There are several towns here, but we stopped at two that should definitely be on your itinerary.

 Montepulciano is situated high above the landscape.
 It’s often called the prettiest town in Tuscany, and with so many pretty towns, that’s really saying something.
-But with vistas of Val d’Orcia, and it’s own beautiful medieval architecture, it truly is stunning.
+But with the vistas of Val d’Orcia and its own beautiful medieval architecture, it truly is stunning.
+It’s definitely one of Tuscany’s best-hidden gems.
 Finding parking is the worst part about visiting this town, but if you can find a spot and are able to spend some time exploring here, you will be rewarded.